inikhilkedia/Cedar-Payment-Flow/README.md

-- useEffect: Updates the CSS classes for the payment form and review fragment based on the editing state.
+- `useEffect`: Updates the CSS classes for the payment form and reviews fragments based on the editing state.

-- handleContinue: This function is not used directly in this component but is included for completeness.
+- `handleContinue`: This function is not used directly in this component but is included for completeness.